 Desktop Linux Performance

 On Kubuntu 24.10 with my Ryzen 5800X / Radeon 6800 XT at 2560x1440 resolution, I’ve gone through various settings to see where I could get it performing well.
-And, quick tip here, Steam Game Recording seemed to suck away a good 20FPS from this game, so I would make sure it’s disabled for it.
+And, quick tip here, Steam Game Recording seemed to suck away a good 20FPS from this game, so I would make sure it’s not recording for it.
 Some games just don’t play particularly nice with it.

 For reference, here’s their suggested system requirements: